OpenTechSchool/python-beginners/en/_sources/logical_operators.txt

 Exercise
 --------

-The turtle gives us a useful function to know if it is writing or not: ``turtle.isdown()``.
+The turtle gives us a useful function to know if it is drawing or not: ``turtle.isdown()``.
-This function returns *True* if the turtle is writing.
+This function returns *True* if the turtle is drawing.
 As we have seen earlier, the function ``turtle.penup()`` and ``turtle.pendown()`` toggle between writing while moving, or just moving without a trace.

-Can we write a method that only goes forward if the pen is up?
+Can we write a function that only goes forward if the pen is up?

 Solution
 --------